 Avoid sitting with your legs down or crossed for long periods of time.

-Keep in mind that the pain medications that you are given after surgery, as well as prescribed iron supplements, might cause constipation.
+Keep in mind that pain medications often cause constipation.

-Use laxatives, stool softeners, or enemas as directed by your doctor.
+Use laxatives, stool softeners, or enemas as directed by your health care provider.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR